Gain a competitive edge in the job market and start on a path to professional advancement in manufacturing management.

 Flexibility for working professionals

-Because many Manufacturing Management students are already working professionals, classes may be scheduled to finish early afternoon.
+We've scheduled our classes as efficiently as possible, keeping in mind that many of our Manufacturing Management students are already working professionals.
 The program uses a variety of teaching methods, including case studies, simulations, state-of-the-art software, group work and labs.

 Great opportunity for newcomers

-If you're an engineer who lives in Canada, or you're about to immigrate to Canada, Manufacturing Management is a great program to help you land a meaningful job in just eight months.
+If you're an engineer who lives in Canada, or you're about to immigrate to Canada, Manufacturing Management is a great program to help you launch your career.
 Through projects that connect you directly to industry, you'll start real-world networking while finishing your program.

 Today's manufacturing management career